 Observation 3.3: Most of the scenarios do not have fading.
 Only RLM and some measurement procedure tests use fading.

 Observation 3.4: Combined complexity should be avoided whenever possible, especially for measurement procedure tests.

+Observation 3.5: Mobility test cases will only be defined for SA.

+Observation 3.6: Except mobility, most of the other RRM test cases will have identical requirements for NSA and SA.

 References